TomONeill/Seriesfeed-Importer/README.md

 # About userscripts
 This is a userscript which you can use in combination with a browser extension to inject JavaScript (Greasemonkey, Tampermonkey).
 This means new functionality can be added, or bugs can be fixed on (discontinued) websites.<BR />
 DO NOT INSTALL USERSCRIPTS YOU DON'T TRUST!
 Check always for urls like the @domain tag at the top of a script before installation.
-Sensitive data (like usernames, passwords, or banktransactions even, may be sent to other sources.
+Sensitive data (like usernames, passwords, or banktransactions even), may be sent to other sources.

 # Donate
 If you like my work so much you feel like doing something nice for me, a complete stranger of the internet, you can.<BR />